Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Dagon was an ancient Semitic god of grain and fertility, worshipped from the third millennium BCE at Ebla and Mari and named in Ugaritic texts as the father of Baal.
+Dagon, also called Dagan, was an ancient Semitic god of grain and fertility, worshipped from the third millennium BCE at Ebla, Mari, and Terqa on the middle Euphrates and named in Ugaritic texts as the father of Baal.
 The Philistines adopted him as their national god, raising temples at Ashdod and Gaza.
 The Book of Samuel famously describes his idol falling shattered before the Ark of the Covenant, and Samson pulling down his temple.
 His Philistine and Phoenician cult faded through the Iron Age and was gone by Roman times.

 Worth remembering